Aurelienvd/ProteinMutualInformation/README.md

 ### Lib design:

 This library main design is defined with two patterns, the facade pattern and the mediator pattern.
 Each mediator has the responsability to mediate the process of a given task (such as running the whole program, including the ui.).
 The mediators only knows the facades, which are some sort of interfaces to submodules.
-Each submodules has a given task (IO, Adt building, UI, etc..).
+Each submodules has a given task (IO, Adt building, UI, etc..). main.cpp contains examples of use.

 ### Module description: